 Another important fact is the mismatch between what is being taught at universities and what industry demands.
 Many universities teach Computer Science whereas industry demands Software Engineering skills.
 The problem is that engineering skills are often impossible to teach, and they can only be learned “by doing”.
-This means, that in order to become a professional in Software Engineering, one needs to spend the first 10 years of his career experimenting, failing, learning from it and studying on a on his own.
+This means, that in order to become a professional in Software Engineering, one needs to spend the first 10 years of his career experimenting, failing, learning from it and studying on his own.
 This requires genuine interest, dedication and some kind of passion.
 It makes sense to assume that the distribution of these qualities among graduates follows bell curve.
 If so then only about 20% of graduates spend the first 10 years of their career on deliberate learning, 60% will acquire some knowledge along the way, and 20% will learn close to nothing.
 This means that after 10 years, only 20% of programmers become true professionals in Software Engineering.
 This forms an even more terrifying view of the industry there the number of true professionals is only 5%.
 If we assume that the number Bandits, Helpless and Naïve among them is 50%, then the number of so called “x10 programmers” is about 2.5%.

 The Fallacy of Bell Curve